 Pre-settlement legal funding from High Rise Financial functions as a non-recourse loan (NOT a lawsuit loan).
 Non-recourse is a form of debt that makes sure you are not held personally liable for repayment.
 In other words, it’s a way of protecting you from the lender’s overreach.

 All debt can be divided into two categories: recourse and non-recourse.
-In fact, the Internal Revenue Service classifies debt into either of those categories.
-Pre-settlement legal funding is just one specific type of non-recourse debt, and it ultimately means that you don’t have to repay the loan if you lose your lawsuit.
+The Internal Revenue Service classifies debt into either of those categories.
+Legal funding is just one type of non-recourse debt, and it ultimately means you don’t have to repay the loan if you lose your lawsuit.

 Learn everything you need to know about non-recourse loans, how they work, and how to get assistance from High Rise Financial here.

 Lawsuit loans are generally issued to individuals awaiting settlement funding through civil litigation or an insurance claim.
 Lawsuit loans may be available for a variety of legal issues, including:

 - Employment law issues

 - Labor violations

 - Qui Tam lawsuits

 - On-the-job injuries

 - Birth injury lawsuits